raphaelkieling/raphaelkieling/README.md

 <p align="center" >
 Hi there 👋🏾 welcome to my Github!
-I'm Raphael Kieling from Brasil, currently as a tech lead at <a href="https://www.thoughtworks.com/">thoughtworks</a>.
+I'm Raphael Kieling from Brasil, currently working as a tech lead at <a href="https://www.thoughtworks.com/">thoughtworks</a>.
 </p>